-The Spring 2017 Studio Lottery will be held Thursday, January 19.
+The Fall 2017 Studio Lottery will be held Monday, August 28.
 The following guidelines will help you navigate the Lottery and the results.

 Option Studios Descriptions